Loxahatchee Groves, Florida: History

 The area now known as Loxahatchee Groves was originally a portion of the 2,000,000 acre of land purchased by the Southern States Land and Timber Company in 1902.
 After the West Palm Beach Canal (C-51), which connected Lake Okeechobee at Canal Point to West Palm Beach, was completed in 1917, George Frederick Bensel, the Southern States sales manager, envisioned a "waterfront" farming community along the canal.
 Bensel, and company engineer Torvald Garfield "T. G." Thorgesen, created the first topographical map of Loxahatchee Groves during the following three years.
 Bensel, Thorgesen, and others then established the Palm Beach Loxahatchee Company, and bought 6,500 acre from the Southern States Land and Timber Company, naming the land "Loxahatchee Farms".
 The Palm Beach Loxahatchee Company built almost 30 mi of canals and roads, which were to be maintained by the Loxahatchee Groves Drainage District, that now is known as the Loxahatchee Groves Water Control District.

 Bensel opened a combined gas station, grocery store, and post office in 1925.
 Loxahatchee Groves received extensive damage during the 1928 Okeechobee hurricane, with almost every home knocked off of its foundations.
 Bensel's brother Thomas began a project in the 1930s which encouraged the residents to plant citrus, resulting in about 56,000 new trees being planted.
 A water pump was built at State Road 80 (Southern Boulevard) and D Road during that time.
 The pump allowed water to be drawn from the West Palm Beach Canal.
 The Palm Beach Loxahatchee Company sold Loxahatchee Groves to Loxahatchee Investments in 1958.

 The production of citrus and tomatoes decreased following George Bensel's death in 1961.
 Significant development in Royal Palm Beach and Wellington took place in the 1980s and 1990s.
 Some residents of Loxahatchee Groves believed that the rural lifestyle and the landscape of the area were under threat.

 A movement for incorporating Loxahatchee Groves, for the purpose of preserving the rural lifestyle of the area, began in 2003 as a consequence.
 The residents voted 458–350 in favor of incorporation, on October 10, 2006, making Loxahatchee Groves the 38th municipality in Palm Beach County.
 The first election for town council members was held on March 13, 2007.
 Dave Autrey, David Browning, Marge Herzog, Bill Louda, and Dennis Lipp were the first elected council members, while Browning was selected to be mayor and Herzog was chosen to be vice mayor at the first town council meeting on March 29.
 Prior to the election, a political forum for the candidates was hosted at a naturist resort, drawing a crowd of about 100 people.

+On October 9, 2024, the town was hit by an EF3 tornado spawned by Hurricane Milton, which caused significant damage in the community, as well as in nearby Wellington, Palm Beach Gardens, and The Acreage.

 Demographics

 2020 census

-The results of the 2020 United States census: there were 3,355 people; 1,189 households; and 858 families residing in the town.
+As of the 2020 United States census, there were 3,355 people, 1,160 households, and 929 families residing in the town.